juanmajm80/Excel_Clients_Invoices/README.md

 - Part 2 - It is formed by 2 sheets and they are two databases:
     - Pacients
-      - Have the diferent clients.
-One line is a unique client.
-The fields we wanted for further analysis are:
+      - Have the diferent clients
+      - One line is a unique client
+      - The fields we wanted for further analysis are:
-                 -c
+            - c
-                 -
+            - cc
     - Seances
-       - Have the differents appoinments with the differents clients.
-It can have many lines for the same pacient.
-The fields we wanted for further analysis are:
+       - Have the differents appoinments with the differents clients
+       - It can have many lines for the same pacient
+       - The fields we wanted for further analysis are:
             - cc
             - z
 - Part 3 - It is formed by 3 sheets and they are the formularies to entry the information to the differents fileds of the databases sheets:
     - Formulaire Pacient
     - Formulaire Seance